ernop/altitude-maps/tech/TECHNICAL_REFERENCE.md

 **If Laggy**:
 1. Increase bucket size to 16-25
-2. Switch to Points render mode for better performance
-3. Reduce grid resolution to 50-75%
+2. Reduce grid resolution to 50-75%
-4. Close other browser tabs
+3. Close other browser tabs

 ### Adding New Regions